 - Tests would be performed on all scanners at the site and for every transducer.
-There is no requirement to test every combination, only that all systems and transducers are tested at least once. - Tests shall be performed annually for at least three years. - After this three-year period, a site may instead follow the manufacturer's instructions for periodic VBF quality testing.

-The suggested data for periodic QA assessment would be the same as that used for acceptance testing (4.2.1) but the number of depths and flows rates can be reduced if necessary.
+There is no requirement to test every combination, only that all systems and transducers are tested at least once. - Tests shall be performed annually for at least three years. - After this three-year period, a site may instead follow the manufacturer's instructions for periodic VBF quality testing. - The suggested data for periodic QA assessment would be the same as that used for acceptance testing (4.2.1) but the number of depths and flows rates can be reduced if necessary.
 Each measurement would be compared to Claim 1 that specifies the 95% confidence limit for profile conformance.
-Additional testing may be required if expected performance does not match Claim 1 and would be considered a significant change in system performance.
+Additional testing may be required if expected performance does not match Claim 1.